Yukon River canoe, Canada

 Moose in the Teslin River, Yukon, Canada.
 Photo: Host/Ruby Range Adventure

-Paddle the calm and fast-flowing waters of the Teslin and Yukon River in a traditional Canadian canoe through an ecosystem packed with history and wildlife
+Paddle calm and fast-flowing waters in the Teslin and Yukon Rivers through an ecosystem packed with history and wildlife

-Lookout for bears, moose, caribou and eagles along the shoreline, and head out for hikes to reach viewpoints over the Yukon Valley
+Lookout for bears, moose, caribou and eagles along the shore as you pass through the stunning scenery of the Yukon Valley in a traditional Canadian canoe

 Camp out in the wild beneath the midnight sun on the banks of the river and spend evenings taking chilly dips, fishing and telling stories round the campfire